zshipko/ocaml-py/README.md

 -------------------------------------------------------------------------------
 %%VERSION%%

-py is a lightweight interface for executing Python3 in OCaml using ctypes
+py is a ctypes interface to Python 3 for OCaml

 py is distributed under the ISC license.